andreinaatg/EcommerceV2/README.md

 Run the server with:

 - node server.js
-The backend server will run on http://localhost:5050 or another port specified in server.js.
+The backend server will run on http://localhost:5050

 5. **Install Frontend Dependencies**